 What you will learn

-- Expanded knowledge of engineering PVD coating processes and their applications
+- Expanded knowledge of engineering PVD, CVD, electrochemical and plasma spray coating processes, and their applications.

 - Opportunity to meet experts from different engineering coatings fields.

-- Coatings Technology; E-beam PVD, thermal evaporation, sputtering, CVD, pulsed laser deposition, cathodic arc evaporation, Sol-gel, electroplating, brush plating and plasma spraying.
+- Coatings rechnology; E-beam PVD, thermal evaporation, CVD, electroplating, and plasma spraying.

 Who should attend